youngker/apparmor-wiki/AppArmorDelegation.md

   A//+xxxx

 If the profile block is not part of existing policy it will be dynamically constrained by the label is delegated from.
-That is if a task with confinement A delegates a block of rules A.13 to a task confined by B. Task B's resulting confinement is
+That is if a task with confinement A delegates a block of rules A.13 to a task confined by B. Task B''s resulting confinement is
   B//+A.13 but A.13 rules will not blindly extend B, they will first be dynamically intersected with A to ensure that A.13 is a true subset of A.